 - 4. The capacity to monitor progress against a production plan (50 %)”

-Solution: people tracking (read more on employee tracking here).
-Keeping track of employee movements is one thing.
+People tracking (read more on employee monitoring solution) Keeping track of employee movements is one thing.
 Making sure an entire labor force is optimized is another.
 By tracking their general movements, Bluetooth can help operators know when and how their workers move, leading to greater efficiency and performance.

 Want to discover more Bluetooth use cases in the Supply Chain?
 Make sure to check out our complete guide.